 Quick Summary

-- Room rentals in La Linea typically cost €300 to €550 per month, all-in or bills included
+- Shared rooms in La Linea typically cost €300 to €550 per month, often with bills included, based on current public listings

-- Spanish rental law (Ley de Arrendamientos Urbanos) applies; contracts should be in writing
+- Spanish rental law (Ley de Arrendamientos Urbanos) applies; insist on a written contract

-- WhatsApp groups and local Facebook groups are more effective than portals for finding rooms quickly
+- Local Facebook groups and WhatsApp networks are faster than portals for finding rooms

-- Gibraltar workers make up a significant part of the La Linea room rental demand
+- Gibraltar workers make up a significant part of the shared room demand in La Linea

 Why Rent a Room in La Linea Rather Than Gibraltar?

-The practical downside is the border crossing.
-During peak times, the queue can add 20 to 45 minutes to your commute.
-Most experienced frontier workers learn the crossing patterns quickly and adjust their timing accordingly.
-Off-peak crossings, mid-morning or late evening, rarely involve meaningful delay.
+The practical consideration is the border queue.
+During peak commuter times, the crossing can add 20 to 45 minutes to your journey each way.
+Most experienced frontier workers learn the crossing patterns within their first few weeks and shift their timing to mid-morning or late evening to avoid the worst of it.
+Off-peak crossings rarely involve meaningful delay.

 What Does a Room in La Linea Cost?